otya128/winevdm/README.md

 # How to run

++ If you get an error that VCRUNTIME140.dll is missing, install [Microsoft Visual C++ Redistributable for Visual Studio 2017 (32-bit)](https://aka.ms/vs/15/release/vc_redist.x86.exe)
 + Drag and drop Win16 executable file to otvdm.exe or execute otvdmw.exe.

 # How to install